gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 The Green LED and Yellow LEDs should be on.

-### Optional Additional 6 Point Accelerometer Calibration ###
+#### Optional Additional 6 Point Accelerometer Calibration ####

 Accelerometers may have slightly different sensitivity on their three axes.
 This means that while the zero angle measurement may be OK angles away from zero may be out by a few degrees which in most practical cases does not matter.
 You may choose to do an optional 6 point calibration which will determine the sensitivity scaling factors.
 Select the Acc6Pt button and the Blue LED only should be on.
 Then position the aircraft in the six possible primary orientations.
-For a quadcopter this will be top up, top down, left arm/arms down, right arm/arms down, front arms down, rear arms down.
-These are all at 90 degrees to each other.
-Do this as smoothly as possible.
+For a quadcopter this will be top up, top down, left arm(s) down, right arms down, front arms down, rear arms down.
+These are all at 90 degrees to each other +/- 10 degrees so try to be precise.
+Do this as smoothly as possible so you minimise the shakes when you get to the measurement position although several hundred readings are taken in each position and the average used!
 For a fixed wing aircraft this is flat, inverted, nose up, nose down, left wing down, right wing down.
 The order you do this is not important but you must do all six directions.

 If the orientation is correct you will get a green LED for about a second then red indicating you should move to the next position.
-If you see a yellow LED then you have not positioned the aircraft within what is necessary.
+If you see a yellow LED then you have not positioned the aircraft within the 10 degrees necessary.
 The completion of each positions readings is accompanied by a beep.
 Once the calibration is complete you will hear two beeps and the Blue LED will go out.

-_What is happening?
-The calibration is taking a few hundred readings of the three accelerometers which will be on the surface of an ellipsoid (Australian/US football shaped) which will be offset from zero.
-It then computes what the sensitivity scaling and offsets need to be applied to make it a sphere centred on zero.
+So what is happening?
+The calibration is taking several hundred readings of the three accelerometers which will be on the surface of an ellipsoid (think Australian/US football shaped) and be offset from zero.
+It then computes what the sensitivity scaling and offsets need to be applied to make it a sphere (think basketball) centred on zero.

+Once again you only need to do this once so it is worth doing well.

 _Note: See Accelerometer Neutral Fine Tuning below._